WonITKorea/android_device_samsung_d1x/README.md

 Trying to make Samsung Galaxy Note 10 5G Korean Version work in Lineage OS

 This is just fun personal porting!
+Don't PM me...
+I am not a Developer